-ACCESS, we agree.
-However, we know that when it comes to our moms and breastfeeding there are always a lot of questions.
-Dara Gray, ACCESS' maternal child health program manager, answers some of those questions here .
+We know that when it comes to our moms and breastfeeding there are always a lot of questions.
+ACCESS' Maternal and Child Health team is here to provide answers to some of your commonly asked questions.

 1. Why does ACCESS encourage breastfeeding?

 ACCESS believes that breast milk is the best for babies because it has all the nutritional components that are natural for babies.
 The World Health Organization (WHO) recommends that mothers’ breast milk is the best form of food to give their babies a healthy start.